Meghnad Saha Institute of Technology: Library

 Until 2009, the institute's library hall was situated at the ground floor of the main academic building.
 It was fully computerized and had around 28000 volume of books.
-In addition, it had many printed journals, magazines, a good collection of CDs etc. Now the library is situated over the first floor of the new building with separate reading areas, newspaper kiosk, facilities for viewing on-line journals and of course more number of books and printed materials than before.
+In addition, it had many printed journals, magazines, a good collection of CDs etc. Now the library is situated over the first floor of the new building with separate reading areas, newspaper kiosk, facilities for viewing on-line journals along with more books and printed materials than before.

 Ranking

-The department of Electronics and Communication Engineering of MSIT has been ranked within top 100 Indian Engineering Colleges in the year 2012, by Silicon India.
+The department of Electronics and Communication Engineering of MSIT has been ranked within the top 100 Indian Engineering Colleges in the year 2012, by Silicon India.

 In 2013, MSIT ranked 18th nationally in a non IIT Indian Tech-school ranking.

-Mechanical Engineering Department of MSIT is one of the best among the pvt. engineering colleges in West Bengal.

 People and infrastructure

 Most of the faculties in the institute are engaged in research inside or outside the institute.

 Research

 A major boost in MSIT's research platform came with a DRDO project on image processing in 2005.
 The project was hosted in this institute for more than two years and was carried out jointly by faculties and students from ECE and CSE/IT departments.
 The main research groups in this institute are - the Data Communication research group, the VLSI group.